Company Mission

 Emotional Support

-• Helping the birthing person and their partner to navigate the emotional aspects of childbirth
+• Helping the birthing person and their partner to navigate the emotional aspects of childbirth before, during, and after labor

 a woman lying on a partners knees